 There is the potential for injury to deeper structures including nerves, blood vessels, muscles, and lungs (pneumothorax) during any surgical procedure.
 The potential for this to occur varies according to the type of procedure being performed.
-Injury to deeper structures may be temporary or permanent.
+Injury to deeper structures may be temporary.

 Surgical Wetting Solutions

 There is the possibility that large volumes of fluid containing dilute local anesthetic drugs and epinephrine that is injected into fatty deposits during surgery may contribute to fluid overload or systemic reaction to these medications.
 Its occurrence is rare.
 Additional treatment including hospitalization may be necessary.

 In rare circumstances, your surgical procedure can cause severe trauma, particularly when multiple or extensive procedures are performed.
 Although serious complications are infrequent, infections or excessive fluid loss can lead to severe illness and even death.
 If surgical shock occurs, hospitalization and additional treatment would be necessary.

 Both local and general anesthesia involve risk.
 There is the possibility of complications, injury, and even rarely death from all forms of surgical anesthesia or sedation.
 The chance of this is much less than the chance of a fatal car accident.

 Although good results are expected, there is no guarantee or warranty expressed or implied, on the results that may be obtained.
 You may be disappointed with the results of gynecomastia surgery.
 Asymmetry in nipple location or unanticipated breast shape and size may occur after surgery.
 Unsatisfactory surgical scar location visible deformities at the ends of the incisions (dog ears), loss of function, wound disruption, poor healing, and loss of sensation may occur.
 It may be necessary to perform additional surgery to improve your results.